use-the-fork/snowblower/options.md

 The JavaScript project’s root directory\.
 Defaults to the root of the devenv project\.
-Can be an absolute path or one relative to the root of the devenv project\.
+Can be an absolute path or one relative to the root of the snow blower project\.